robotMonkeyButler/robotMonkeyButler.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am currently a junior undergraduate student at ShanghaiTech University and an exchange student at UIUC, majoring in computer science.
-I am very fortunate to join the UIUC U Lab advised by <a href='https://cs.stanford.edu/~jiaxuan/'>Prof. Jiaxuan You</a> and mentor <a href='https://haofeiyu.me/'>Mr. Haofei Yu</a>.
+I am very fortunate to join the UIUC U Lab, advised by <a href='https://cs.stanford.edu/~jiaxuan/'>Prof. Jiaxuan You</a> and mentor <a href='https://haofeiyu.me/'>Mr. Haofei Yu</a>.

 Previously, I worked under the guidance of <a href='https://angelicaiaviles.wordpress.com/'> Prof. Angelica Aviles-Rivero </a> at Cambridge University and Tsinghua University YMSC.
-I acted as an undergraduate research assistant in <a href='https://xiong-group.com/'> WiSe Lab</a> advised by <a href='https://xiong-group.com/people/'>Prof. Ze Xiong</a> from Sept.
+I acted as an undergraduate research assistant in <a href='https://xiong-group.com/'> WiSe Lab</a> at ShanghaiTech University, advised by <a href='https://xiong-group.com/people/'>Prof. Ze Xiong</a> from Sept.
 2023 to Sept.
 2024.
 I also interned at Shanghai AI Laboratory, focusing on large language models application.

 This page is still under development.
-You can find me on [LinkedIn](https://www.linkedin.com/in/zhaoyining/)
+You can find me on [Linkedin](https://www.linkedin.com/in/zhaoyining/)